Introduction

 Amplitude supports a variety of sound objects which have different properties and use cases:

-• [Sound]: The most basic sound object.
+• Sound: The most basic sound object.
 It represents a single audio file played in the game.

-• [Collection]: The collection is, like its name says, a Collection of Sounds.
-The collection has the particularity to pick and play through its [Scheduler] a single Sound each time it receives a play request.
+• Collection: The collection is, like its name says, a collection of Sounds.
+The collection has the particularity to pick and play a single Sound through its [Scheduler] each time it receives a play request.

 Game and Engine Synchronization

-You can synchronize the Amplitude [Engine] with your game state using two approaches:
+You can synchronize the Amplitude engine with your game state using two approaches:

 Game Entities

 Amplitude has been designed for games and game engines in mind.
-For that approach, the Engine can link a sound object to an entity of your game, so each entity, even if they are triggering the same sound object, can behave differently and maintain a different state.
+For that approach, the engine can link a sound object to an entity of your game, so each entity, even if they are triggering the same sound object, can behave differently and maintain a different state.

 Listeners